JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 **Output/Input**

-* GPIO 20 as Input
+* GPIO 20 as Input, Increment of Minute

+* GPIO 21 as Input, Increment of Hour

+* GPIO 21 as Input, Alarm On (High) or Off (Low)

+* GPIO 26 as Input, Change Display

 * GPIO 47 as Output of Embedded LED (1Hz Blinker): Except Pi 3B